-At this stage of the Q4 earnings season, the overall performance of the S&P 500 relative to earnings estimates continues to improve.
-The percentage of S&P 500 companies reporting positive earnings surprises is now above the 10-year average, while the magnitude of earnings surprises is still below the 10-year average.
-However, both metrics are above the numbers from last week.
-As a result, the index is reporting higher earnings for the fourth quarter today relative to the end of last week and relative to the end of the quarter.
+At this stage of the Q4 earnings season, the overall performance of the S&P 500 relative to earnings estimates is mixed.
+The percentage of S&P 500 companies reporting positive earnings surprises is above the 10-year average, while the magnitude of earnings surprises is still below the 10-year average.
+Due to the stronger performance of companies compared to estimates in recent weeks, the index is reporting higher earnings for the fourth quarter today relative to the end of last week and relative to the end of the quarter.
 On a year-over-year basis, the index is reporting earnings growth for the second consecutive quarter.

-Overall, 67% of the companies in the S&P 500 have reported actual results for Q4 2023 to date.
+Overall, 79% of the companies in the S&P 500 have reported actual results for Q4 2023 to date.
 Of these companies, 75% have reported actual EPS above estimates, which is below the 5-year average of 77% but above the 10-year average of 74%.
-It is also above last week's number of 72%.
-In aggregate, companies are reporting earnings that are 3.8% above estimates, which is below the 5-year average of 8.5% and below the 10-year average of 6.7%.
-However, it is also above last week's number of 2.6%.
+In aggregate, companies are reporting earnings that are 3.9% above estimates, which is below the 5-year average of 8.5% and below the 10-year average of 6.7%.
 Historical averages reflect actual results from all 500 companies, not the actual results from the percentage of companies that have reported through this point in time.

 As a result, the index is reporting higher earnings for the fourth quarter today relative to the end of last week and relative to the end of the quarter.
-The blended (combines actual results for companies that have reported and estimated results for companies that have yet to report) earnings growth rate for the fourth quarter is 2.9% today, compared to an earnings growth rate of 1.6% last week and an earnings growth rate of 1.5% at the end of the fourth quarter (December 31).
+The blended (combines actual results for companies that have reported and estimated results for companies that have yet to report) earnings growth rate for the fourth quarter is 3.2% today, compared to an earnings growth rate of 2.8% last week and an earnings growth rate of 1.5% at the end of the fourth quarter (December 31).

-Positive earnings surprises reported by companies in multiple sectors (led by the Financials and Industrials sectors) were the largest contributors to the increase in overall earnings for the index during the past week.
+Positive earnings surprises reported by companies in multiple sectors (led by the Industrials and Information Technology sectors) were the largest contributors to the increase in overall earnings for the index during the past week.
 Positive earnings surprises reported by companies in multiple sectors (led by the Information Technology, Industrials, Consumer Discretionary, and Health Care sectors), partially offset by negative earnings surprises reported by companies in the Financials sector, have been the largest contributors to the increase in overall earnings for the index since the end of the quarter.

-If 2.9% is the actual growth rate for the quarter, it will mark the second consecutive quarter that the index has reported year-over-year growth in earnings.
+If 3.2% is the actual growth rate for the quarter, it will mark the second consecutive quarter that the index has reported year-over-year growth in earnings.